-We intend to use the approximately \$136.7 million of net proceeds to us from this offering to redeem, at 108.25% of the principal amount thereof plus accrued and unpaid interest, approximately \$125.5 million aggregate principal amount of Domino's, Inc.'s outstanding 81⁄4% senior subordinated notes.
+We intend to use the approximately \$ million of net proceeds to us from this offering to redeem, at 108.25% of the principal amount thereof aggregate principal amount of our outstanding 84% senior subordinated notes.

 We will not receive any of the net proceeds from the sale of shares of common stock by the selling stockholders.